 Treating Freebase Cocaine Addiction

+Addiction to cocaine on its own is a tough habit to break.
+If someone is freebasing, it can be all the more complicated.
+When a person constantly injects the purest form of any drug, quitting will take a lot more than just going to rehab.
 There isn’t much a person can do to stop freebasing drugs unless the user completely changes their life.
 When a person is in it, all that matters is the drug.
-The user only connects with people who are in the same boat as they are.
+The user only connects with people in the same boat as them.

 Individuals addicted to all forms of cocaine, including freebase, should seek cocaine detox.
 Drug abuse treatment centers can help individuals manage painful withdrawal symptoms.
 They employ evidence-based therapies such as Cognitive Behavioral Therapy (CBT) and teach people to live without freebase cocaine.

 Even after treatment, people recovering from cocaine addiction may face triggers that increase their risk of relapse.
 For instance, they may return to environments that induce cravings, including neighborhoods rife with freebase or crack cocaine.
 Relapse is common among people once addicted to drugs such as freebase cocaine.